gcp-clouddeploy-ecosystem/deploy-clouddeploy/README.md

 -->
 # `deploy-clouddeploy` GitHub Action

-Deploys pipeline to [Cloud Deploy][cloud-deploy] and makes the URL available to later build steps via outputs.
+Deploys delivery pipeline(s) and target(s) to [Cloud Deploy][cloud-deploy] and makes the URL available to later build steps via outputs.

-> Note that this product Cloud Deploy is in Preview stage
+> Note that this product Cloud Deploy is still in Preview stage

 ## Prerequisites